magnet-cl/django-project-template/README.md

 model has the fields `created_at` and `updated_at` and methods like `to_json` and `to_dict`.

+#### update

+  This is a shortcut method, it basically sets all keyword arguments as attributes on the calling object, then it stores ontly those values into the database.

+  To store values into the database, this method uses the `save` method with the `update_fields` parameter, but if you want to skip the save method, you can pass the parameter `skip_save=True` when calling update (useful when you want to avoid calling save signals).

 ### OrderableModel

 This model inherits from BaseModel.
 It adds the `display_order` field to allow